Ingersoll Power Equipment: History

 At some point during the mid-1990s, Jack Ingersoll sold his company to the German consortium Rothenberger Group.
 Rothenberger's did little to promote the Ingersoll brand during their ownership, and the company began to slide slowly into oblivion.
 By the end of 2004, it was all over and Ingersoll filed for Chapter 128 of the Wisconsin Statutes that govern bankruptcy.
 On April 15, 2005, Eastman Industries purchased only the assets and name of Ingersoll Tractor and began their plan to move the company to a new facility in Portland, Maine.
 Production of just the 4000 Series was resumed.
 The 7000, 6000, 5000 and 3000 Series were initially shelved.
 Gone too were all of the lawn tractors Ingersoll once produced.
 The owner of Eastman suffered a skiing accident that left him a quadriplegic.
-In addition to that, the US economy was reeling over the cost of multiple wars, the collapse of Freddie Mac and Fanny Mae, the imminent bankruptcy of General Motors and Chrysler and major problems in the banking sector.
+In addition to that, the US economy was reeling over the cost of multiple wars, the collapse of Freddie Mac and Fannie Mae, the imminent bankruptcy of General Motors and Chrysler and major problems in the banking sector.
 Unemployment soared and many citizens lost everything they owned.
 Add to this the large number of Zero-Turn Radius mowers that began to flood the commercial market initially and then filtered down to the residential market.
-Today, Ingersoll produces only a handful of tractors each year.
-They brought the 3000 Series back in 2010, but no marketing has taken place to promote it.
+On November 14th of 2024, the Ingersoll Tractor Company was purchased by caseingersollparts.com, located in West Olive, Michigan.
+Production is assumed to restart at some point in late 2025-2026.